 Alternatively, Preferred Alternative 3 would have NMFS announce the length of the recreational season for golden tilefish in the Federal Register prior to the start date each year, with an end date corresponding to when the recreational ACL is projected to be met for that year.
-While the end date for golden tilefish may shift each year, announcing at the beginning of the season would allow private anglers and for-hire businesses to plan their activities around the closure in advance.
+Although the end date for golden tilefish may shift each year, announcing at the beginning of the season would allow private anglers and for-hire businesses to plan their activities around the closure in advance.

 Administrative burdens such as data monitoring, rulemaking, outreach, and enforcement would be similar for Alternative 1 (No Action), Alternative 2, and Preferred Alternative 3.
 If triggered, Alternative 2 would require a season announcement notice for a reduced season length.
 Preferred Alternative 3 would have NMFS announce the length of the recreational season for golden tilefish in the Federal Register prior to the start date each year, with an end date corresponding to when the recreational ACL is projected to be met for that year.
-There will be an increased administrative burden related to determining the season length.
+There would be an increased administrative burden related to determining the season length.

 4.5 Action 5.
-Modify blueline tilefish recreational bag limit.
+Modify blueline tilefish recreational bag limit

 To explore the percent reduction in harvest to each component of the recreational sector from the proposed changes, data from 2017 through 2021 were used.
-The largest percentage of the landings was during the open recreational seasons from 2017 through 2021 was attributed to the charter component of the recreational sector, followed by the headboat component and the private recreational component (Table 4.5.1.1).
+The largest percentage of the landings during the open recreational seasons from 2017 through 2021 was attributed to the charter component of the recreational sector, followed by the headboat component and the private recreational component (Table 4.5.1.1).
 The percentage of trips harvesting a range of blueline tilefish per person per day and by mode (Headboat, charter, and private) are shown in Figure 4.5.1.1 (including captain and crew), and Figure 4.5.1.2 (excluding captain and crew).
-In the for-hire component, the percentage of headboat trips retaining two blueline tilefish while allowing retention by captain and captain and crew was around 40%, whereas when retention by captain and crew is removed, the percentage of trip retaining two blueline tilefish diminishes to about 20%.
-If the captain and crew are excluded from the bag limit, there will be a
+In the for-hire component, the percentage of headboat trips retaining two blueline tilefish while allowing retention by captain and captain and crew was around 40%. whereas when retention by captain and crew is removed, the percentage of trips retaining two blueline tilefish diminishes to about 20%.
+If the captain and crew are excluded from the bag limit, there would be a slight increase in the percentage of charter trips that can retain two blueline tilefish.

-- 1 (No Action).
+Alternative 1 (No Action).
 The current recreational blueline tilefish bag limit is 3 per person per day.
-Captains and crew of for-hire vessels with valid Federal South Atlantic Charter/Headboat Snapper Grouper Permits are allowed to retain bag limit quantities of all snapper grouper species during the open recreational season. - 2.
-Reduce recreational blueline tilefish bag limit to 2 fish per person per day. - 3.
-Reduce recreational blueline tilefish bag limit to 1 fish per person per day. - 4.
-Do not allow retention of blueline tilefish by captain and crew. - \See Chapter 2 for detailed language of alternatives.
+Captains and crew of for-hire vessels with valid Federal South Atlantic Charter/Headboat Snapper Grouper Permits are allowed to retain bag limit quantities of all snapper grouper species during the open recreational season.

+Preferred Alternative 2.
+Reduce recreational blueline tilefish bag limit to 2 fish per person per day.

+Alternative 3.
+Reduce recreational blueline tilefish bag limit to 1 fish per person per day.

+Preferred Alternative 4.
+Do not allow retention of blueline tilefish by captain and crew.

+See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.